Cleancodefactory/CoreKraft/Documentation/Appendices/BuiltInResolvers.md

 In this example param2 is param1 concatenated with "%" character which could be useful in LIKE conditions in SQL for example.

-In current CoreKraft versions the recursion level allowed for using the `Parameter` syntax is **limited to only one level**.
-This means that if in the example above a param3 tries to use param2 in a similar way, this will violate the limitation and will cause an exception.
+In current CoreKraft versions the recursion level allowed for using the `Parameter` syntax is **limited to only 5 levels**.
+This means that if one parameter's expression refers another and 4 more times in turn - an exceptioin will be thrown.

 This limitation is imposed for a reason, its purpose is to prevent the temptation to use the parameter expressions as a programming language.
 They are pre-compiled and fast enough for what they do, but making too complex expressions and causing recursion can lead to uncontrollable and hard to calculate complexity.
 One should not forget that they are intended mainly as the means to fetch the data needed by the plugins, best example are the DB plugins.

+Another case that can often cause serious problems without the recursion limit is usage of `$default` parameter definition.
+Referring any parameter name not explicitly listed will cause the same expression to be resolved again and again in eternal cycle.
+While this is clearly a mistake, errors of this kind can sometimes (again by mistake) go into production deployment and without limitation they can practically block the server.
+With the limitation blocking will be avoided (of course the error still needs to be corrected).

 Where the initial data comes from?
 Notice the `GetFrom` resolver, it fetches a value from the context collections which represent the data in the current request (be it an HTTP one or not.).
 In the end of the document there is more detailed description of the available collections and what they correspond to.